Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 <!-- Add comment about Render tacking on random characters for non-unique names-->

-Next, change the _Branch_ field to set which branch we want to pull our code from for our deployed applicaton.
+Next, change the "Branch" field to set which branch we want to pull our code from for our deployed applicaton.
 Most of the time we will choose `main`, but in the case of the Hello Books API repo, we don't have a `main` branch.
-Instead we'll want to choose the branch we are currently working in which holds all of our latest changes.
-For us, that is `08b-nested-routes`.
-If you are working off a different branch, use that branch.
+Instead we want to choose the branch that includes all the code and latest changes we want to be a part of our deployed app.
+For us, that should be `08b-nested-routes` or any later branch.

 ![Screenshot of Render after adding choosing branch 08b-nested-routes](../assets/deployment/deployment_choose-web-service-name-render.png)

-Next, we need to alter the _Start Command_ field which defaults to the value `$ gunicorn app: app`.
-This field defines how our Flask web server will start.
+Next, we need to alter the "Start Command" field which defaults to the value `$ gunicorn app: app`.
+This field defines where in our code the `gunicorn` package should look to find what it needs to start our Flask web server.

-Update the _Start Command_ field to `$ gunicorn "app:create_app()"`.
+Update the "Start Command" field to `$ gunicorn "app:create_app()"`.

 ![Screenshot of changing app start command to gunicorn "app:create_app()"](../assets/deployment/deployment_change-start-command-render.png)

-Finally, scroll down to the bottom of the page and click the _Create Web Service_ button.
+Finally, scroll down to the bottom of the page and click the "Create Web Service" button.

 ![Screenshot of Creating Web Service in Render](../assets/deployment/deployment_create-web-service-render.png)